 New starters must meet the following requirements to ensure they are safe and are strong enough swimmers to enjoy and get the most out of attending training:

 Swimmers must be safe in deep water and hold a minimum of Stage 6 of the Swim England national teaching plan for swimming, or equivalent.

 For any questions, or to arrange a trial session, please contact us: firstname.lastname@example.org.

 Once swimmers have built some basic skills, they will be able to start working on routines.

 Figure grades are assessed at regional grading days run by Swim England East Region.
 There are usually three a year and swimmers must obtain a minimum standard in order to pass.
-Coaches will therefore advise swimmers when they are ready to attend a grading day.
+The lead coach, Amy, will therefore advise swimmers when they are ready to attend a grading day.

 There are several competitions a year organised by Swim England East Region including figures and routines.
 The club may also attend other competitions they are invited to.
 Swimmers will be entered into the figures section of a competition according to their age and the figure grade they hold.

 Competitions also have opportunities for parents who would like to get involved and volunteer.
 There are plenty of non-technical roles (i.e. no specific synchro knowledge required) that are essential for the running of the competition.

 If you would like to know more about any officiating roles, please speak to Amy who can explain more about the requirements of each role and can arrange for you to attend a training course or to do some shadowing.

-More information about synchronised swimming can be found by visiting the Swim England website.
+More information about artistic swimming can be found by visiting the Swim England website.